 Cannabinoid Total compared to individual Cannabinoids

-Unlike most pharmaceuticals, marijuana is not a single-molecule drug.
-It contains a vast collection of pharmacologically active constituents, which interact inside the body to enhance, inhibit, and modify each other’s effects.
+Unlike most pharmaceuticals, cannabis is not a single-molecule drug.
+It contains a vast collection of active pharmacological constituents, which interact inside the body to enhance, inhibit, and modify each other’s effects.
 How the marijuana industry measures potency or dosage of a product has repeatedly been a thing of contention, and it’s clear that the way in which cannabinoids are expressed on package labels is a point of confusion for many consumers.
-As scientists who spend our time measuring hundreds of marijuana samples, we often find ourselves scratching our heads about what exactly people mean when they say “potency”.
+As scientists who spend our time measuring hundreds of cannabis samples, we often find ourselves scratching our heads about what exactly people mean when they say “potency”.

-One thing’s for sure: marijuana contains cannabinoids (and terpenoids) and those things affect your body.
-The marijuana market is naturally interested in understanding how those cannabinoids are distributed among the population of cannabis plants, and how to measure the effects of each varietal so as to advertise a potency for each strain.
+One thing is for sure: cannabis contains cannabinoids (and terpenoids) and those things affect your body.
+The cannabis market is naturally interested in understanding how those cannabinoids are distributed among the population of cannabis plants, and how to measure the effects of each varietal so as to advertise a potency for each strain.

 Take a look at the distribution of cannabinoid values for all flower samples tested by Confidence Analytics to date (2016-01-04).
 Below is that distribution in a scatterplot which depicts THC, THCA, Available THC (also known as “Total Active THC” or “THCmax”), Available CBD, and Cannabinoid Total (see here for definitions) for all flower samples tested.
 Beneath the scatterplot, we’ve included an excerpt from one of our Certificates of Analysis and we point to where on the scatterplot the values from that one certificate reside.